conda/conda/docs/source/building/variants.rst

-When our two proper yaml config files are combined, ordinarily the recipe-local variant would clobber the site-wide variant, yielding ``{'some_trait':
+When our two proper yaml config files are combined, ordinarily the recipe-local variant would clobber the user-wide variant, yielding ``{'some_trait':
 'pony'}``.
 However, with the extend_keys entry, we end up with what we've always
 wanted: a dog *and* pony show: ``{'some_trait': ['dog', 'pony'])}``